kubernetes/ingress-nginx/controllers/nginx/configuration.md

 #### Annotations

-The following annotaitons are supported:
+The following annotations are supported:

 |Name                 |type|
 |---------------------------|------|